panagosa/mpm-site/README.md

 - Edge (latest)
 - Mobile browsers

-## 🚀 Performance Tips
+## 🚀 Performance

-1. Optimize images before uploading
+- Minimal JavaScript for fast loading
-2. Use WebP format for better compression
+- Optimized CSS with no unnecessary animations
-3. Enable browser caching on your server
+- Clean HTML structure
-4. Consider using a CDN for assets
+- No external dependencies except fonts

 ## 📄 License

-This project is created for Deadpan Media.
+This project is created for Miller Panagos Media.
 All rights reserved.

 ---

-Built with ❤️ and cutting-edge web technologies
+Built with simplicity and focus on content